Vassula in Newcastle, England, September 24, 2000

-Accommodation for Vassula had been arranged at a local convent but we were informed that a mistake in bookings had occurred and a double booking had been made.
+Accommodation for Vassula and her companion had been arranged at a local convent but we were informed that a mistake in bookings had occurred and a double booking had been made.
 We quickly reserved accommodation at a Hotel in the center of Newcastle at very good rates, thanks to contacts in the tourist trade.
 The final program went out to Tom Austin and requests for prayers went out to everyone.
 Fr Cass, though now retired, continued to encourage us, even when he was on holiday in Ireland he was on the telephone.
 Thank God for answering all those prayers.

 Once the event was published in the magazine and on the web the telephone started ringing from all over the world.
 We had calls from Germany, the Netherlands and Sweden and e-mails from Tasmania and Canada.
 The whole world was praying with and for us.

 Posters and leaflets were published by Ewa, twice as many as we had asked for but they all went out together with tourist accommodation guides and maps.
 Posters, leaflets accompanied by explanatory leaflets and a letter were distributed to all Roman Catholic churches within the Hexham and Newcastle Diocese, including Bishop Ambrose who sent us a most encouraging reply.
 The Anglican churches in the Northern region were similarly given the information and it was hoped that the Archbishop of York would be able to attend.
 Unfortunately he could not but sent a wonderful letter to Fr Rogerson.